haneeo3/Cloud-Cost-Calculator/README.md

 * Add a **dashboard** to view cost reports directly.
 * Use **AI (Bedrock)** to predict next month’s cost.
 * Add **multiple users** so team members can get their own alerts.

----

-Would you like me to add a **Python example of the Lambda function** next, so people can copy and use it directly in their AWS setup?